-Rand’s first and only choice to play Roark, Cooper wasn’t much of an actor, yet his granite stolidness was and still is appealing because it seems indestructible; there’s no way he’d let us down us in the moral crunch.
-Seldom believable in anything he played because his monotone and inflexible face never had any depth, he managed to move audiences anyway.
-It’s his pure Americanness that’s his reel virtue; he’s the independent, sturdy God-like WASP who reassures audiences against corruption.
+Ayn’s only choice to play Roark, Coop wasn’t much of an actor, yet his granite stolidness was and still is appealing because it seems indestructible; there’s no way he’d let us down us in the moral crunch.
+Seldom believable in anything he played because of his monotone and inflexible face, he managed to move audiences anyway.
+It’s his pure Americanness as reel virtue; he’s the independent, sturdy God-like WASP who reassures audiences against corruption.
 (Clark Gable coveted the role: could he have achieved this sort of unassailability?)
 Defending himself in The Fountainhead—having deliberated dynamited a housing project he designed after it was changed to meet mediocrity’s demands—Coop’s the pinnacle of the stalwart, resolutely honing in on the blessings of the “creator” and the evils of the “parasite,” even if he admitted not fully getting the meaning of Roark’s defense.

 While Cliffton Webb was the author’s initial selection, Robert Douglas is incomparably snakey as Ellsworth M. Toohey, the “impractical intellectual” architecture critic for the yellow-streaked N.Y.
 Banner.
-The character is modelled after general columnist Heywood Broun, the Atlantic Monthly’s architectural critic Lewis Mumford, and The New Yorker’s Clifton Fadiman.
+The character is modelled after general columnist Heywood Broun, The Atlantic Monthly’s architectural critic Lewis Mumford, and The New Yorker’s Clifton Fadiman.
 The ultimate bourgeois, with cigarette in filtered holder, penciled mustache, receding hair, Douglas’s Toohey, out to destroy originality that endangers the mainlining of the mediocre, is the emblem of those wanting to control all others and rule the world in their own image.
 We’ve had the snobs-leeches before and since—George Sanders won an Oscar for his “Ratsputin” DeWitt in All About Eve—yet none incarnate the calculated viciousness in quite the way Douglas does.

 Recommended reading: Barbara Branden’s biography The Passion of Ayn Rand.
 Helen Mirren’s verson viewed here.